CptConstantine/RoleByPost/README.md

 - Optionally set automatic reminders when someone is mentioned
 - Manage channels so that certain commands can only be used in specific channels to prevent clutter
-- Commands to make narration and dialogue more interesting
 - User can provide an OpenAI API key to gain access to commands that use AI (summarize recent posts, ask rules questions)
 - Inventory system to track equipment

 ### Secondary Priority

-- Avatars for characters
 - System specific commands (ex. starships, travel, and maintenance cost calculations for Traveller; system specific damage calculations)
 - Support for other systems